scrabbletank/farhome-rules/rulesdoc.md

 #### Second Wind
 *Requires 1 Stamina*

 While in combat you may spend 3 AP on your turn to use a free healing surge.
-This can be used once per long rest.
+This can be used once per rest.